Yellow-faced flameback: Habitat and conservation status

-IUCN has assessed this bird as endangered with the population being estimated at 250 to 999 mature individuals.
+The IUCN has assessed this bird as endangered with a population estimate of 1,100 – 5,500 mature individuals as of 2025.
 This species' main threat is habitat loss.

 Habitat loss on both Negros and Panay has been extensive.
 Primary forests have been almost totally destroyed on Negros (where just 4% of any type of forest cover remained in 1988) and Panay (where 8% remained).
 Habitat degradation, through clearance for agriculture, timber and charcoal-burning, continues to pose a serious threat to remaining fragments.
 In 2002 remaining forest at all elevations on Negros and Panay was calculated at 501 km^{2} and 984 km^{2} respectively but the current figure is doubtless much lower, and lowland forest makes up an increasingly small proportion of the total.
 There may be little if any suitable forest remaining on Guimaras, Masbate and Ticao.

 It is recommended to conduct surveys in potentially suitable habitat in order to calculate density estimates, and calculate remaining extent of suitable habitat to refine the population estimate.
 Encourage careful reforestation activities around remaining forests and law enforcement to stop small-scale yet rampant illegal logging.